 Posted on 4th January 2019 by

 ‘You have to spend money, to make money’ the common English saying is correct.
-Charities should take this into account when running their online presence, both in terms of a website and in terms of marketing.
+Charities must take this into account when running their online presence.
+This is both in terms of a website and in terms of marketing.

-Marketing has become a ‘dirty word’ within the charity sector but it is essential for charities to bring money and volunteers in and talk about what they do.
-You only have to look at the inserts you get in a magazine these days to see how charities are changing their strategies for generating income.
+Marketing has become a ‘dirty word’ within the charity sector.
+Still, it is essential for charities to bring money and volunteers in and talk about what they do.
+You only have to look at magazine inserts to see how charities are changing their strategies for generating income.

-Digital Marketing is often the last thing that charities are thinking about and maybe it is time to realise that it should be one of the first, setting an appropriate budget in place for both a continued marketing strategy and for a website is key to staying relevant, and for income generation.
+Digital Marketing is often the last thing that charities are thinking about.
+Maybe it is time to realise that it should be one of the first.
+An appropriate budget for both a continued marketing strategy and a website is key to staying relevant, and for income generation.

-Small and medium charities don’t have the skill base in place to do this well and really need to consider outsourcing this to a dedicated digital marketing company like Factory who have the skills and knowledge to help charities make the most of their online resources.
-Many charities don’t event know about Google Grants for example that give $10,000 of in-kind Google Ads every month to charities.
+Small and medium charities don’t have the skill base in place to do this well.
+They could consider outsourcing this to a dedicated digital marketing company like Factory.
+We have the skills and knowledge to help charities make the most of their online resources.
+Many charities are unaware of Google Grants.
+This gives $10,000 of in-kind Google Ads every month to charities.

-Just think what a charity could do with $10,000 per month (£7500) of advertising, recruit volunteers, attract donations and share their story globally.
-If charities want to do this, they really need to invest in having a Google Ads account well managed this could cost as little as five hundred pounds a month after the initial set up fees.
+Just think what a charity could do with $10,000 per month (£7500) for marketing.
+They could recruit volunteers, attract donations and share their story globally.
+If charities want to do this, they really need to invest in having a well managed Google Ads account.
+This could cost as little as five hundred pounds a month after the initial set up fees.

-Charities looking to take advantage of Google Ads need to look for marketing companies who are Google Partners but also have Google certified members of their team like we do at Factory, this should mean that charities will get the effective advertising campaign they want.
+Charities looking to take advantage of Google Ads should look for marketing companies who are Google Partners & have proven results.
+This should mean that charities will get an effective advertising campaign they want.
 Sometimes it just makes sense to pay for a professional service.

-If you are a charity looking for help with setting up a Google Grant why not give our Ben a call to talk about setting up an account.
-We at Factory are a dedicated team who work on bringing all our skills together to help our clients reach their goals.
-It is worth reading this FR Jones and Son case study so you can see the power of a well managed Google Ads campaign.
+If you are a charity looking for help with Google Grants why not give Ben a call to talk about setting up an account.
+We at Factory are a dedicated digital marketing agency who work on helping our clients reach their goals.
+Read more about how we have boosted revenue for FR Jones and Son.